 If you joined KiwiSaver (or a complying fund) before 1 July 2019, a 5 year minimum membership requirement applies if you were aged 60 or over when you joined.
 During the 5 year minimum membership period you are entitled to compulsory employer contributions if you are contributing from your wages or salary.
-From 1 April 2020 you can opt out of this requirement, however if you do so you will forego your entitlement to compulsory employer contributions.
+Once you've reached the age of 65 you can opt out of this requirement, however if you do so you will forgo your entitlement to compulsory employer contributions.

-Self employed or not employed
+Self-employed or not employed

-If you're self employed or not employed, you can choose to make regular contributions or lump sum payments of any amount at any time.
+If you're self-employed or not employed, you can choose to make regular contributions or lump sum payments of any amount at any time.
 This can be done through Inland Revenue or by completing a direct debit form available on ff2kiwisaver.co.nz.
 You have the flexibility to stop or change your regular contribution amounts at any time by writing to us.